-ASM and Economic Census-Manufacturing.
-"Value of shipments" is the measure used for manufacturing in the Economic Census-Manufacturing and the ASM.
+ASM.
+"Value of shipments" is the measure used for manufacturing in the ASM.
 It is the value of all products shipped.
-Value of shipments includes shipments to outside customers, as well as to affiliated establishments.
+Value of shipments includes shipments to outside customers as well as to affiliated establishments.

-E-commerce shipments (e-shipments).
-Online orders accepted for manufactured products from customers, including shipments to other domestic establishments of the same company for further manufacture, assembly, or fabrication where price and terms of sale are negotiated over the Internet, Extranet, Electronic Data Interchange (EDI) network, e-mail, or other online system.
+E-commerce shipments (e-shipments) are online orders accepted for manufactured products from customers, including shipments to other domestic establishments of the same company for further manufacture, assembly, or fabrication where price and terms of sale are negotiated over the Internet, Extranet, Electronic Data Interchange (EDI) network, e-mail, or other online system.
 Payment may or may not be made online.